-LISC has entered into a Selling Agent Agreement with Incapital, as the Lead Agent, and Incapital may resell the Notes to certain broker-dealers (the "selected dealers").
-Notes may be purchased by retail investors through any selected dealer participating in the Incapital selling group.
-Institutional investors may purchase Notes directly from Incapital or a selected dealer.
+LISC has entered into a Selling Agent Agreement with InspereX, as the Lead Agent, and InspereX may resell the Notes to certain broker-dealers pursuant to a Master Selected Dealer Agreement that such broker-dealers have executed with InspereX (the "selected dealers").
+Notes may be purchased by retail investors through any selected dealer.
+Institutional investors may purchase Notes directly from InspereX or a selected dealer.
 Selected dealers who effect transactions have agreed to sell Notes in accordance with the terms of this prospectus.
-Through this program with Incapital, LISC receives net proceeds from sales after sales compensation to Incapital and broker-dealers based on the maturity of the Notes sold, ranging from \$997 per \$1,000 of 1-year Notes to \$982 per \$1,000 of 10-year Notes.
+Through this program with InspereX, LISC receives net proceeds from sales after sales compensation to InspereX and broker-dealers based on the maturity of the Notes sold, ranging from \$997 per \$1,000 of 1-year Notes to \$975 per \$1,000 of 15-year Notes.
 While LISC receives net proceeds after sales of less than the full par value, it uses operating funds to cover the discount such that each investor receives the full par value of a Note.